vlandham/captain_z/out/captain_z.md

 "Captain Z and the Adventurers," Nova said again, and smiled.

 As Captain Z returned to the ship's wheel, her mind turned to all those pirates in the Port of Goodnews, and who could be leading such a plan. _Who's cruel enough and powerful enough to make that many pirates fight together?_ She wondered.
 Certainly not Captain Spears.
 He was greedy, to be certain, but he would never want a whole town to call his own.
-And he certainly didn't have enough smarts to make a plan like that even work.
+And he certainly didn't have enough smarts to make a plan like that work.

-No, someone far more mean and greedy was behind this war.
+No. Someone far more cruel was behind this war.
 Controlling the pirates like pieces on a chessboard.
 It made Sophia's skin crawl just to think about someone that terrible.

-_Whoever it is, we'll make them pay,_ she decided.
+_Whoever it is, we'll make him pay,_ she decided.

 #

-So our hero, no longer a pirate, but part of a crew of adventurers sailed through the blue skies of the Western Waters, headed east as fast as they could fly.
+So our hero, no longer a pirate, but part of a crew of adventurers, sailed through the blue skies of the Western Waters, headed east as fast as they could fly.

-Over the mountains and through the desert, they would find an army to fight for the people of the Port of Goodnews and others in the Western Waters.
+Over the mountains and through the desert, they would find an army to fight for the people of Goodnews and others in the Western Waters.
 At least that was the plan.

-Port Goodnews would be captured no doubt by the pirates, probably even before the sun set on the day.
+The Port of Goodnews would be captured no doubt by the pirates, probably even before the sun set on the day.
 And then whoever was leading these scoundrels would most likely turn their eyes to other nearby towns.
-Captain Z hoped that few people would be hurt in the attacks, and that they could get someone in the eastern cities to listen to their story.
-The quicker they could find help and come back to fight the better.
+Captain Z hoped that few people would be hurt in the attacks, and that someone in the eastern cities would listen to their story.
+The quicker they could find help and come back to fight, the better.

 Muddle swooped down to land on her perch near the captain's wheel.
 She kept her wings outstretched, letting the wind blow through them as she held on to the stand with her feet.
 She was surprised but happy to have company up here in the air.